jurahel/nd00333-capstone/starter_file/README.md

 3. **Compute Cluster:** Set up a CPU compute cluster for model training.

-4. **Dataset Registration:** Register the Kaggle dataset as "diabetes_data_set" in the workspace and retrieve it later in the ML experiment.
+4. **Dataset Registration:** Register the Kaggle dataset as "diabetes" in the workspace and retrieve it later in the ML experiment.

 5. **Experiment Execution:**
    - Load the workspace, dataset, and compute cluster.